Skip to content

 val scriptLauncher = provider.scriptLauncher()

-// Check the result of the child script execution
+// Check the execution status of running child scripts

 }